dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 #### Historical performance vs BTC

-In this section I want to highlight that when I refer to poor historical performance vs BTC, I'm not trying to say you "can't make money with these", but I do not trade in short timeframes, so good performance of any of these assets vs BTC during a short period of 1-3 weeks is probably not going to be something I can catch *on time*.
+In this section I want to highlight that when I refer to poor historical performance vs BTC, I'm not trying to say you "can't make money with these", but I do not trade in short timeframes, so good performance of any of these assets vs BTC during a short period of 1-3 weeks is probably not going to be something I'll try or even be able to *catch on time*.

 - <span class="lc">**DASH/BTC**</span>, meh.